markoskandylis/kro/examples/aws/ingress-triangle/README.md

 # SSL-enabled Ingress

-This example demonstrates how to use KRO (Kube Resource Orchestrato) to orchestrate complex resource relationships, creating a fully automated SSL-enabled ingress setup with certificate management and DNS configuration.
+This example demonstrates how to use KRO  to orchestrate complex resource relationships, creating a fully automated SSL-enabled ingress setup with certificate management and DNS configuration.

 ## Architecture Overview